 As you might have heard before, Portuguese women and men must say thank you in different ways.
 Men say “obrigado” and women “obrigada”.
 This is so because the word means “to be obliged”, working more a less as an adjective.
 Adjectives, as you may know, take the gender from the noun or the person of the sentence.
 Therefore, men say the masculine form “obrigado” and women say the feminine form “obrigada”.
-With this, they are kind of saying “I am obliged (to say thank you to you)”.
+With this, they are kind of saying “I am obliged (to say thank you to you)”, much like the old times when people said “Much obliged!” in English.
+See what I mean?

-Nowadays, however, you will hear people using them interchangeably, since no one is really aware of this even if we are Portuguese!
+Nowadays, however, you will hear people using them interchangeably, since no a lot of people are really aware of this!
 This might have to do with the fact that we “eat” the ending vowels so no one really pays attention whether the ending vowel is an “o” or an “a”.
 Another fact is that we almost use it as an interjection.
 That interjection is going to be always in the masculine form, so it won’t be uncommon if you hear a girl or woman saying “Obrigado” instead of the feminine counterpart.

 Ever heard this?
 If you’ve been with Portuguese people, you probably already found out that we love diminutives.
 In fact, we put “inho” and “inha” in everything.
 The word “thank you” is no exception.
 In more informal conversations with neighbours or friends or even family, we will sometimes add this particle at the end of the word.
 This imprints cuteness or familiarity into it, which might come handy at the time of thanking someone.